-Today Sigma has unveiled their new Sigma DP2x compact the successor to the Sigma DP2.
-The new DP2x is fitted the same (2,652×1,768×3 layers) direct image sensor as used on the Sigma SD14, SD15 DSLR and other DP series cameras.
+Today Sigma has unveiled their new Sigma DP2x compact, the successor to the Sigma DP2.
+The new DP2x is fitted with the same (2,652×1,768×3 layers) direct image sensor as used on the Sigma SD14, SD15 DSLR and other DP series cameras.

 Its equipped with an improved auto-focus system and a 14 megapixel Foveon X3 ASP-C CMOS sensor, together with a 24.2mm f2.8 lens specifically designed for it with JPEG and RAW shooting modes and a 2.5-inch viewing LCD on the rear.

-Other features on the DPSx include three metering modes, Evaluative Metering, Center Weighted Average Metering and Spot Metering.
-Together with a variety of exposure modes, Program AE, Shutter Priority AE, Aperture Priority AE or Manual, with exposure compensation set in 1/3 stop increments from +3.0 to -3.0 stops and it also includes an auto bracketing function.
+Other features on the DP2x include three metering modes: Evaluative Metering, Center Weighted Average Metering, and Spot Metering.
+These metering modes allow photographers to achieve optimal exposure in various lighting conditions.
+The camera also offers a variety of exposure modes, including Program AE, Shutter Priority AE, Aperture Priority AE, and Manual.
+Exposure compensation can be set in 1/3 stop increments from +3.0 to -3.0 stops, providing fine control over image brightness.
+Additionally, the DP2x includes an auto bracketing function, which is particularly useful for high dynamic range (HDR) photography.

 Via Engadget